 The Earth Wyrm

 Pippin, Merry and Sam gear up and lead large units of spear and archer militia converging on the Scary region.
-Pippin leads a large force of Tooks who join an Eastfarthing contingent and race towards Brockenborings.
-Two Rangers are welcomed by Major Gamgee as he marches with the Westfarthing muster.
+Pippin quickly races towards Brockenborings leading a large force of Tooks and a contingent from Bywater.
+Two Rangers are welcomed by Mayor Gamgee as he marches with the steadily accumulating West Farthing muster.
 The Brandybuck militia is joined by a small company of Arnorian soldiers from the Brandywine Bridge guardhouse.
 They reach Scary first and scour the devastation of the Earth Wyrm, careful to stay in large groups.

 As more Hobbitry-in-Arms converge on Scary, the Wyrm goes to ground.
 On the evening of fourth day, a company of Greenhill hobbits unexpectedly encounter the Drake well to the south, crossing The Water near Frogmorton.
 The Halflings scatter and the few that escape sound the alarm.
 As the armies in the Scary region are rousted out of bed, Frogmorton is attacked by the rampaging Wyrm.
 The reduced Frogmorton guards attempt a spear hedge but the Drake is too quick and ferocious for the little folk.
 They are driven off at great loss.
 Accounts of the destruction of Frogmorton mention the sadistic laughter of the Drake as it wriggled and burrowed into smials, trapping Hobbits.